-- To determine whether the student has foundation-level deficiencies that need to be addressed in order for the candidate to be successful in graduate courses. - To provide information that will guide the student and their advisor in selecting useful and appropriate academic courses.
+- To determine whether the student has foundation-level deficiencies needing to be addressed in order for the candidate to be successful in graduate courses.
+Additional coursework may be required to address any deficiencies. - To provide information that will guide the student and their advisor in selecting useful and appropriate academic courses.

-Diagnostic examinations are administered on campus each Thursday and/or Friday preceding the first day of classes in fall and spring.
+Diagnostic examinations are administered on campus each Thursday and/or Friday preceding the first day of classes in the fall and spring.